Approved Specialist STEM (Engineering)

 Students’ skills and knowledge will be significantly extended and enhanced through the varied program elements each year.
 To remain in the program students must maintain a sound academic performance, actively participate in all class and extra-curricular activities and conform to the school’s assessment and behaviour management policy.
 This program will run through until Year 11 when student commence their chosen senior school pathway.

-Selection into the STEM Engineering Specialist Program is based on a project submission and the results of an Academic Extension Test that is offered during Term 2 of the previous year to commencement.
+The Program is selective and highly competitive.
+Initial entry is subject to the results of an Academic Extension Test that is offered during Term 2 of the previous year to commencement.